 (g) Governing Law.
 This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).

 (h) Process Agent.
-For the purpose of Section 13(c): Party A appoints as its Process Agent, The Corporation Trust Company, having an office in Wilmington, Delaware on the date of this Agreement at Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801; Party B appoints as its Process Agent, [_____________], having an office in [New York City] [ ] on the date of this Agreement at [______________].

-Part 5.
-Other Provisions.

-(a) Conditions Precedent.
-The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other pty shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i).

-(b) Representations.
-Section 3 is hereby amended by adding at the end thereof the following Subsections (g), (h), and (i):

-(g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; and (ii) WITH RESPECT TO ANY WEATHER-RELATED TRANSACTIONS: (A) IT HAS READ AND FULLY UNDERSTAND THE TERMS OF THE PROPOSED TRANSACTION; (B) IT IS ENTERING INTO THIS TRANSACTION TO HEDGE WEATHER RELATED RISKS ARISING IN THE ORDINARY COURSE OF ITS BUSINESS; AND (C) ACCORDINGLY, IT HAS A LEGITIMATE BUSINESS PURPOSE TO ENTER INTO SUCH TRANSACTION.
+For the purpose of Section 13(c): Party A appoints as its Process Agent, The Corporation Trust Company, having an office in Wilmington, Delaws as its Process Agent, New York Branch of Party Bshall not apply to payments owed by a party if the other parS OF THE PROPOSED TRANSACTION; (B) IT IS ENTERING INTO THIS TRANSACTION TO HEDGE WEATHER RELATED RISKS ARISING IN THE ORDINARY COURSE OF ITS BUSINESS; AND (C) ACCORDINGLY, IT HAS A LEGITIMATE BUSINESS PURPOSE TO ENTER INTO SUCH TRANSACTION.

 (h) Customization and Creditworthiness.
 The economic terms of this Agreement, any Credit Support Document to which it is a party, and each Transaction have been individually tailored and negotiated by it; the creditworthiness of the other party was a material consideration in its entering into or determining the terms of this Agreement, such Credit Support Document, and such Transaction.